HelenaNN/sd-adaptation-energy/workflow.md

 - All training scripts use `CUDA_VISIBLE_DEVICES=0` to run on a single GPU.
 - The two conda environments serve different purposes:
   - `sd-diffusers` — training and inference
-  - `scores2` — metric computation and plotting
+  - `scores` — metric computation and plotting
 - Checkpoint-saving energy overhead is subtracted automatically in Step 3.
 - See each folder's `README.md` for configuration details (paths, batch sizes, etc.).